MightyPirates/TIS-3D/src/main/resources/assets/tis3d/doc/en_US/item/key.md

 [Casings](../block/casing.md) locked with a key provide reduced access: modules cannot be removed or installed, and most modules will no longer allow changes to their configuration.
 Specifically, among the common mainline modules, the [execution module](moduleExecution.md) will no longer accept new programming.
 However, the [keypad module](moduleKeypad.md) will still allow user input.

 Take good care of a key once it was used to lock a [casing](../block/casing.md).
 If lost, the only way to unlock a [casing](../block/casing.md) is to break and rebuild it.

+While sneaking, keys can also be used to close/open individual receiving ports on a [casing's](../block/casing.md) face.
+See the manual entry on [casings](../block/casing.md) for more information.